jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 The **initial** statement is non-synthesizable and is normally used in testbenches.
 The **always** statement is synthesizable, and the resulting circuit can be a combinatorial or sequential circuit.
-In order for the model to generate a combinatorial circuit, the **always** block (i) should not be edge sensitive, (ii) every branch of the conditional statement should define all output, and (iii) every case of case statement should define all output and must have a default case.
+In order for the model to generate a combinatorial circuit, the **always** block (i) should not be edge sensitive, (ii) every branch of the conditional statement should define all output, and (iii) every case of the case statement should define all output and must have a default case.
 More detailed coverage of this topic is covered in Lab 7.
 The destination (LHS) should be of **reg** type; either scalar or vector.
 For example,